Adil7767/weel-s-task-native/README.md

 > **Note:** If you see `permission denied` when Compose tries to talk to `/var/run/docker.sock`:
 > - **Ubuntu/Linux:** run with `sudo` (`sudo docker compose up --build`) or add your user to the `docker` group (`sudo usermod -aG docker $USER`) and re-login.
 > - **macOS (Docker Desktop):** ensure Docker Desktop is running and that the Tech Preview is turned off; if the socket is still blocked, restart Docker Desktop or sign out/in.
+> - Dependency installs are baked into the Docker build (both backend and frontend run `npm install` in their Dockerfiles), so you do **not** need to run `npm install` manually when starting via Compose.

 ### 2. Seed user